White Cliffs of Dover: Second World War

 The cliffs have great symbolic value in Britain because they face towards continental Europe across the narrowest part of the English Channel (approximately 20 mi between coasts), where invasions have historically threatened and against which the cliffs form a symbolic guard.
 The National Trust calls the cliffs "an icon of Britain", with "the white chalk face a symbol of home and wartime defence."
 Because crossing at Dover was the primary route to the continent before the advent of air travel, the white line of cliffs also formed the first or last sight of Britain for travellers.
 During the Second World War, thousands of allied troops on the little ships in the Dunkirk evacuation saw the welcoming sight of the cliffs.
 In the summer of 1940, reporters gathered at Shakespeare Cliff to watch aerial dogfights between German and British aircraft during the Battle of Britain.

 Vera Lynn, known as "The Forces' Sweetheart" for her 1942 wartime classic "(There'll Be Bluebirds Over) The White Cliffs of Dover" celebrated her 100th birthday in 2017.
 That year she led a campaign for donations to buy 0.7 sqkm of land atop Dover's cliffs when it was feared that they might be sold to developers; the campaign met its target after only three weeks.
 The National Trust, which owns the surrounding areas, plans to return the land to a natural state of chalk grassland and preserve existing military structures from the Second World War.
 In June 2021, a wildflower meadow on White Cliffs of Dover was named in honour of Dame Vera Lynn.

+Post-war

+The cliffs have featured on commemorative postage stamps issued by the Royal Mail, including in their British coastline series in 2002 and UK A-Z series in 2012.
+A section of coastline encompassing the cliffs was purchased by the National Trust in 2016.